igoramadas/cloudflare-allowme/README.md

 ### Does it work with local IPs?

-Technically, yes, but I'm not sure if there's such a use case.
+I'm not sure if there's such a use case considering the scope of addresses is within Cloudflare.
+The service is hard coded to ignore the `::1` and `127.0.0.1` IPs.

 ### How does it identify the client's IP and device details?